FuelLabs/fuels-ts/CONTRIBUTING.md

 pnpm ci:test
 ```

-This will run `services:run`, `test` and then `services:clean`
+This will run `node:run`, `test` and then `node:clean`

-> The tests may break if you are running your tests locally using `services:run` in a separate terminal.
+> The tests may break if you are running your tests locally using `node:run` in a separate terminal.
-> To fix this run `services:clean` to clean docker containers and volumes.
+> To reset your local fuel-core node data and start from scratch, run `node:clean`

 # Commit Convention